 When the delay has elapsed, the Harmony Timer Service automatically destroys the timer object, and the handle stored in step 2 is no longer valid.
 Therefore, to start a new delay, steps 2 and 3 must be executed again.

 To toggle a LED, you can use the Harmony Board Support Package function called BSP_LED_Toggle(BSP_LED led).
 The led parameter that is passed specifies which LED to toggle.
-There are three possible values for the PIC32MZ EF Starter Kit: BSP_LED_1, BSP_LED_2 and BSP_LED_3.
+There are three possible values for the SAM E70 Xplained Ultra: BSP_LED_1, BSP_LED_2 and BSP_LED_3.

 In Lab 1, the System Command and Console Module is used to show how the TCP/IP stack can be monitored and controlled via a Terminal Interface.
 The SYS_CMD_READY_TO_READ function must be periodically called in order to for the System Command and Console Module to function correctly.
 Since the LED Flasher function toggles LED3 every 500ms, this function will also be used to periodically call the SYS_CMD_READY_TO_READ function.